Prescription medications FAQs

 How do I report a suspected medicine side effect?

 The Yellow Card scheme is a reporting system for side effects related to medicines and is managed by the MHRA.
 It is open to anyone to report side effects, whether it's for something you have experienced or on behalf of a child or adult in your care.
-Over the last 40 years approximately half a million reports have been received; the MHRA investigate if appropriate.
+Over the last 40 years approximately half a million reports have been received.
+The MHRA investigates if appropriate.
 Some have resulted in medications being re-classified or being removed from the market.

 The Yellow Card scheme contains reports on prescription medicines, herbal medicinal products and over-the-counter medicines.